 - Open Modeling with Primitives.max from your Class Files folder.
-If you get a dialog box that mentions a File Load: Mismatch, click to accept the default values. - 2.
-In the Command Panel, select the Create tab ().
-Click (Geometry) and verify Standard Primitives displays in the drop-down list.
-In the Object Type rollout, click (Cylinder). - 3.
-If the Keyboard Entry rollout is collapsed, click to expand it. - 4.
-In the Keyboard Entry rollout leave the X, Y, Z coordinates at 0'0".
-Set the Radius to 1'0" and the Height to 3'0".
-Click Create You can either enter the values directly in the respective fields or use the spinner arrows to increase or decrease the values. - 5.
-Click (Zoom Extents) to get a closer look at the base.
-Note that it zooms into the cylinder in the Perspective viewport only, because that is the active viewport (yellow border).
+If you get a dialog box that mentions a File Load: Mismatch, click ok to accept the default values. - 7.
+In the Command Panel, verify that the Create panel () is selected.
+Also verify that (Geometry) is selected and that Standard Primitives is displayed in the drop-down list.
+In the Object Type rollout, click (Cylinder). - 8.
+If the Keyboard Entry rollout is collapsed, click the plus (+) sign to expand it.
+In the Keyboard Entry rollout, leave the X, Y, Z coordinates at 0'0".
+The software places the base center of the cylinder at 0,0,0, location.
+Set the Radius to 1'0" and the Height to 3'0" and press <Enter>, as shown in